This post may contain affiliate links. Please read my disclosure policy.

 • Gradually add the flour and baking soda until well combined.

 • When ready to bake, remove from the refrigerator 15 minutes before rolling out on a lightly floured surface.
-Cut with cookie cutter and place onto a parchment-lined baking sheet.
+Cut with a cookie cutter and place onto a parchment-lined baking sheet.

 • Bake in 350º F oven until lightly golden brown, about 10 to 12 minutes.
 Remove from the oven and allow to cool slightly before transferring from the baking sheet.